Qprah/Qprah/README.md

 # Hi there, I'm Anmolpreet Singh! 👋

-I'm a passionate third-year Computer Science student with a strong inclination towards cutting-edge technologies and innovative projects.
+I'm a passionate fourth-year Computer Science student with a strong inclination towards cutting-edge technologies and innovative projects.
 Here's what I'm currently immersed in:

 ## About Me